Compliance 9 min

 California AI Transparency Act: Enterprise Compliance Guide

-California's AI Transparency Act creates provenance duties for large public GenAI providers.
-Enterprise buyers should know what the law does, and does not, require.
+California's AI Transparency Act creates provenance duties for large public GenAI providers, but AB 853 changed the operative timeline.
+Enterprise buyers should know the amended dates before planning readiness work.

 TL;DR